Need Help? Give us a call.

 The simplest way to calculate APR is to use an APR calculator or a spreadsheet.
 For instance, in Google Spreadsheets, you can calculate the monthly payment and closing costs for the scenario described above with built-in formulas.

 Step 1.
 Type the following formula into any cell to calculate the monthly payment for your loan:

 =PMT (.12/12, 24, 10500)

-Your monthly payment would be $494.27
+With this calculation, your monthly payment would be $494.27.

 Step 2.
 Once you have determined the monthly payment, you can use a second formula to determine your APR:

 =RATE (total number of months you pay on the loan, your monthly payment expressed as a negative, the current value of your loan)